Polyphenols in Olive Oil: 6 Health Benefits You Should Know

 How is the polyphenol content maximized?

 To ensure a high polyphenol content, the olives must be harvested early and processed quickly.
-Gentle processing with exclusion of oxygen and purely mechanical processes preserves the valuable antioxidants.
-This is the only way to guarantee a maximum polyphenol content and the highest quality for O'Liv PLUS.
+Gentle processing under oxygen-free conditions and using purely mechanical methods preserves the valuable antioxidants.
+This is the only way to ensure maximum polyphenol content and the highest quality for O'Liv PLUS.

 What are the health benefits of polyphenol-rich olive oil?

-Compared to regular olive oil, olive oil rich in polyphenols offers significantly more health benefits.
-It protects blood lipids from oxidation and, with the omega-6 fatty acid linoleic acid, helps maintain normal cholesterol levels.
+Compared to regular olive oil, polyphenol-rich olive oil offers significantly more health benefits.
+It protects blood lipids from oxidation and, with the omega-6 fatty acid linoleic acid, contributes to the maintenance of normal cholesterol levels.

 Hands holding freshly harvested green and purple olives.